jachymslapak/agent/README.md

 # what is it?
 Agent is app which downloads enzete games and installs them to your computer.

 Works on Mac, Linux, Windows.

 You can download binaries here: https://agent.enzete.com/

 # technical stuff:
+Agent uses Tauri framework, which is something like Electron, but uses Rust as it's backend.

-Agent uses Tauri framework.
-It downloads enzete games from web server.
+It downloads game binaries from webserver, then unzips them.

+It decides which os you use, and thanks to that it downloads games

+for your OS and installs them to your OS.

 # getting started:
 `git clone https://gitlab.com/apps4665746/enzete_agent.git`